Kurdish Americans: History

 Kurdish immigration to the US began in the 20th century, after the World War I, with several waves of migration to the United States from the area considered Kurdistan.
 Following the war, the Iraqi Revolution increased the emigration of Kurds to the United States.
 After the war, the Kurds had been promised an autonomous region, Kurdistan in the Treaty of Sèvres in 1920.
 The ideology of the time was heavily influenced by Woodrow Wilson's doctrine of the right to self-determination.

 After the Turkish War of Independence, however, the treaty was annulled and replaced with the Treaty of Lausanne, which denied any Kurdish claim to an autonomous region.
 After the reversal of Kurdish land claims and ensuing persecution, Kurdish emigration from the Middle East began.
 Many diaspora communities were established in Europe and other Kurds emigrated to the US.

 Following the wave of migrants that left in the aftermath of the World Wars, a second wave of Kurds in 1979 came from the north of Iraq and Iran.
 Migration was mainly due to the Iranian Revolution in 1979.
 There were also large groups of Kurds that left because of the socio-political turmoil, a byproduct of the revolution and general political instability.
 Many of the immigrants who made the journey in 1979 had hoped to overthrow the Shah or at least opposed him.
 The opposition to the Shah, many immigrants from Iran were granted asylum with little trouble and received assisted travel to the US.
-Other byproducts of the revolution were border disputes between Iran and Iraq, which culminated in the Iran–Iraq War, from 1980 to 1988.
+Other byproducts of the revolution were border disputes between Iran and Iraq, which culminated in the Iran–Iraq War, from 1980 to 1988 and the Anfal Campaign.

 The third distinguished wave of Kurdish migrants arrived between 1991 and 1992 and is considered to be the largest of the four waves.
 The migration was partly due to Kurdish support for Iran in the Iran–Iraq War because Saddam Hussein had retaliated by attacking multiple Kurdish regions with chemical weapons.
 The most horrific and infamous of these attacks occurred at Halabja in 1988.
 Although different groups of Kurds have alternate interpretations of the attack, Kurds usually regard the event as evidence of genocide against the Kurdish people and have used that claim for political gains.
 Although there was widespread support for Iran from Iraqi Kurds, the war caused severe internal divisions within the Kurdish population.
 Thousands of Kurds then moved to the US.

 Another major wave of Kurdish migration to the United States or at least to Nashville, which has the largest concentration of Kurdish communities in the country, was in 1996 and 1997, following a major civil war between Iraqi Kurdistan's two major political parties, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK).
 The Iraqi army began targeting hundreds of individuals accused of working against Saddam's regime.
 The International Organization for Migration initiated an evacuation.
 Kurdish refugees crossed the Turkish border, after which they were evacuated to Guam, a US territory, and later resettled in the US.